jmjatlanta/bitshares-core-wiki/Memory-reduction-for-nodes.md

 programs/witness_node/witness_node --data-dir data/my-blockprod --rpc-endpoint "127.0.0.1:8090" --plugins witness
 `

-### --track-account
+## --track-account

 Allows to track only the history of selected accounts.

-Suppose you have an application wallet or something that it is only interested on the history of 1 account or just a few accounts while no need to spend the memory in the huge amount of account history from the rest of the network.
-You will still want to do transfers and everything normal, it is just the account history what will not be available.
+Suppose you have an application wallet or something that is only interested in the history of 1 account or just a few accounts, no need to spend the memory in the huge amount of account history from the rest of the network.
+You will still be able to do transfers and everything as normal, it is just the account history that will not be available.

-In order to track the history only for just a one account you may start the node as:
+In order to track the history only for just one account you may start the node as:

 `
-programs/witness_node/witness_node --data-dir data/my-blockprod --rpc-endpoint "127.0.0.1:8090" --track-account \""1.2.282"\"
+programs/witness_node/witness_node --data-dir data/my-blockprod --rpc-endpoint "127.0.0.1:8090" --track-account "\"1.2.282\""
 `

 To track multiple accounts:

 `
-programs/witness_node/witness_node --data-dir data/my-blockprod --rpc-endpoint "127.0.0.1:8090" --track-account \""1.2.282"\" \""1.2.24484"\" \""1.2.2058"\"
+programs/witness_node/witness_node --data-dir data/my-blockprod --rpc-endpoint "127.0.0.1:8090" --track-account "\"1.2.282\"" "\"1.2.24484\"" "\"1.2.2058\""
 `

-### --max-ops-per-account
+## --max-ops-per-account

 Add a number of operations the node will store for each account in the network.

-We found out that most of the blockchain size is actually millions of orders automated bot accounts make in the system.
-The market making this accounts do, very needed for the DEX liquidity is of little value for most nodes.
+We found out that most of the blockchain size is actually history of millions of orders made by automated bot accounts in the system.
+The market making these accounts do, is very needed for the DEX liquidity, but is of little value for most nodes.

-This parameter allows to go deleting the older operation history from all the accounts, balances and everything will still be fine, please remember this is only deleting history.
+This parameter allows to go deleting the oldest operation history from all accounts.
+Balances and everything will still be fine, please remember this is only deleting history.

-By limiting the number of ops per account to 1000 the blockchian decrease in size is more than notorious and will allow you to run nodes in reduced memory machines, can run with 4-5 gigs by using combinations around this option.
+By limiting the number of operations per account to 1000 the blockchain decrease in size is more than notorious and will allow you to run nodes in reduced memory machines, can run with 4-5 gigs by using combinations around this option.

 Reduce the number of operations for each account that the node will save in the blockchain to 100 by starting with: